-We recently had readers submit some great questions in regards to our previous stint renting our spare bedroom in Dublin on Airbnb, which continues to grow massively.
-We previously wrote about the Pros and Cons of Airbnb, which has been one of our most popularly read posts.
+We recently had readers submit some great questions in regards to our previous stint renting our spare bedroom in Dublin on Airbnb.
+We’ve previously written about the Pros and Cons of Airbnb, which has been one of our most popular posts.
 At the time, we only hosted for extra money and didn’t use Airbnb for bookings while traveling ourselves, preferring apartment rental sites like only-apartments, guest houses and hotels.
 But we recently used Airbnb to stay in a private apartment in New York that our friend booked, which was a good experience.
 While you can rent private apartments in addition to shared rooms on Airbnb, sometimes issues like negotiating a check-in time can be tricky.
 Anyways, on to the questions and answers on important things to consider before becoming an Airbnb host!

 How did you go always having a stranger in your house, in terms of privacy/feeling comfortable at home?

 Having strangers in the house is so variable.
 It depends what the purpose of people staying is and the people themselves.
 We really enjoyed the company of some people.
 We also had a couple people stay for business and one guy we barely saw which was also great.
 He never even came into the living room and pretty much just came back to sleep.
 Others made use of the free tea and coffee and cooked some since we said that was ok.
 You make the rules!